-At ING,we attach great importance to a sound risk culture, which is essential for performing our role in society responsibly and in keeping the bank safe and secure.
-We determine our risk culture as the way in which employees identify, understand, discuss, and act on many financial and non-financial risks we are confronted with every day.
+At ING, we attach great importance to a sound risk culture, which is essential for performing our role in society responsibly and in keeping the bank safe and secure.
+We determine our risk culture as: the way in which employees identify, understand, discuss, and act on many financial and non-financial risks we are confronted with every day.
 On an annual basis, we track the progress of our risk culture maturity and furthermore, risk culture is actively discussed by the Management Board Banking and the Supervisory Board on a bi-annual basis.
-In 2023, ING strengthened its risk culture monitoring and supported the organisation with further enhancing the risk culture.
+In 2024, ING strengthened its risk culture monitoring and improved the guidance and review of risk culture maturity action plans.
+Additionally, productive roundtable discussions were organised throughout the organisation to enhance the risk culture, specifically focusing on 'escalation and follow-up'.